DanielOhly/UTBootCamp/01-Class-Content/12-mysql/01-Activities/08-playlistRead/README-MSI-Dragon.md

 # **Instructions**

-* Using the connection and song data you put together earlier into the class, we are going to print playlists to the Git Bash console based upon the genre or artist.
+* We are going to print playlists to the Git Bash console based upon the genre or artist.

 * First create code that prints all songs within your database to the terminal.